-At the time of their initial candidature, none of the independent Directors in office undertook to maintain independence for the entire term of office.
+None of the serving independent Directors committed to maintaining their independence for the entire duration of their mandate, when they became candidates.
 All of them also undertook to promptly notify the Company of any changes in their status.

 The Chief Executive Officer (Pietro Labriola) has an employment relationship with the Company, with the title of General Manager.